 “To those who have given up on love, I say: 'trust life a little bit.'” - Maya Angelou

-Giving up on love is the biggest mistake one could ever make.
+Giving up on love is the biggest mistake we could ever make in life.

-You often hear people saying things like "I'm done looking for love, it's not worth the risk of getting hurt again."
+We often hear people saying things like, "I'm done looking for love, it's not worth the risk of getting hurt again."

-But real love is not interested in controlling, trying to change, or caging another person.
+But all that truly is, is a controlling relationship.
+A genuine one is not interested in manipulating, trying to change, or caging another person.

 “Would you just stay with me?

 Stay with you?
 What for?
 Look at us!
 We're already fighting!

 Well that's what we do!
 We fight!
 You tell me when I'm being an arrogant son of a bitch and I tell you when you're being a pain in the ass!
 Which you are, 99% of the time.
 I'm not afraid to hurt your feelings, you have like a two-second rebound rate and you're back doing the next pain in the ass thing.

 So it's not gonna be easy, it's gonna be really hard.
 And we're gonna have to work at this everyday, but I wanna do that because I want you.
 I want all of you, forever.
 You and me.
 Everyday.” - Nicholas Sparks, The Notebook